ioBanker/docs.bitshares.build/MPA.md

 ## Automated Collateral Settlements

 ### Margin Call (First Settlement)
-The margin call sells collateral, to buy shares of the borrowed MPA back, to reduce the amount of debt.
+The margin call sells collateral, to buy shares of the borrowed MPA back and reduce the amount of debt.
 The margin call will occur, when the CR is lower than the MCR and a bid is equal or greater than the margin call price.
 The borrower is able to add extra collateral or reduce the debt, to increse his CR and prevent further margin calls.